Assignments

 Supersonic flow over a gradual 2D compression ramp:

-The supersonic flow over a gradual compression ramp is analysed numerically.
+The supersonic flow over a gradual compression ramp is analyzed numerically.
 Both inviscid and viscous simulations are done and results are compared.